PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 	cd k8s-px-terraform/scripts

-**Disable firewall:** If you want to disable the firewall you can use the following script (CentOS machies):
+**Disable firewall:** If you want to disable the firewall you can use the following script (CentOS machines):
 > If you want to check the current status just run without the `--disable` parameter.

 	./disable-firewall_CentOS.sh --disable